What do elliptical trainers do for your physique and longevity?

 Fact: While they are not a replacement for lifting, higher‑resistance settings significantly challenge the quads, hamstrings, glutes, and calves, and using the handles adds upper‑body engagement. - Myth: Using an elliptical is “cheating” compared with running because it burns fewer calories.

-Fact: Studies show that when effort and duration are matched, energy expenditure on an elliptical is similar to treadmill work, especially when the upper body is involved. - Myth: You can zone out on the elliptical and still get great results.
+Fact: Studies report that when effort and duration are matched, energy expenditure on an elliptical is similar to treadmill work, especially when the upper body is involved. - Myth: You can zone out on the elliptical and still get great results.

 Fact: Like any cardio, if the resistance and pace are too light, you will not hit the intensity needed for fitness or fat loss gains. - Myth: Ellipticals are bad for your knees.